-We are currently a party to a license agreements with the City of Hope and the Regents of the University of California.
+We are currently a party to license agreements with the City of Hope, the Fred Hutchinson Cancer Research Center, the Regents of the University of California and other institutions.
 In the future, we may become party to licenses that are important for product development and commercialization.
 If we fail to comply with our obligations under current or future license and funding agreements, our counterparties may have the right to terminate these agreements, in which event we might not be able to develop, manufacture or market any product or utilize any technology that is covered by these agreements or may face other penalties under the agreements.
 Such an occurrence could materially and adversely affect the value of a product candidate being developed under any such agreement or could restrict our drug discovery activities.
 Termination of these agreements or reduction or elimination of our rights under these agreements may result in our having to negotiate new or reinstated agreements with less favorable terms, or cause us to lose our rights under these agreements, including our rights to important intellectual property or technology.